jepugs/fn-cl-early/README.md

 fn has only been tested on 64-bit Linux operating systems.

 ## Development status and plans

 Version 0 of fn is currently in development.
 At the time of writing, fn should be considered incomplete software and should probably not be used for any purpose.

+fn is a personal project, but I take it very seriously.
+I aim to make the language and tools professional-grade programming language.

+I am in the process of writing thorough unit tests for the interpreter.
+I'm also constantly working on cleaning up the code base, as thhe rapid pace of development has led to some inconsistencies.

-At the moment, the core language specification is very unstable and not fully documented.
+At the moment, the core language specification is nearly stable, but it is not fully documented.
 Version 0 will be released once the core language is stable and fully realized via an unoptimized tree-walking interpreter.
 The version 0 release series will focus on improving the performance and error reporting of the interpreter while expanding the standard library.
 Breaking changes to the core language will continue to happen during this release series.

 A version 1.0 release is far away down the line, and will involve writing a high-performance VM in C++.

 # Language Basics

+This section briefly introduces fn and highlights a few of its features.
+It is by no means a complete guide to the language.

 ## Syntax

 fn is a member of the Lisp family, and as such has very simple syntax.

-There are two basic forms of expressions in fn: **atoms** and **commands**.
+There are two basic forms of expressions in fn: **atoms** and **lists**.
 An **atom** is a single value, such as a variable name, a number, a string, or a boolean.
-A **command** is a sequence of expressions within a pair of parentheses.
+A **list** is a sequence of expressions within a pair of parentheses.
 The first element in the sequence is called the **operator** and the others are the **arguments**.